DR. KATIE ARFA

 What it's like to feel betrayed by your body or controlled by your emotions.

 What it’s like for your health to make you question everything that you thought was “normal.”

 What it’s like to try to make changes and what it’s like to keep falling off course.

 My formal education followed this trajectory:

 MA Clinical Psychology, Antioch University Los Angeles

 PsyD Clinical Psychology, California School of Professional Psychology; Health emphasis

 While I was pursuing graduate education, I worked in the health and fitness industry as an NSCA certified personal trainer gaining expertise in the physiology and biology of lifestyle medicine.

 Licensed Clinical Psychologist CA PSY31016

-Recognizing the overlap and importance of both health worlds, I have since focused my career on bringing psychology, medicine, exercise, and nutrition together with the goal of improving clients’ mental and physical health at the same time.
+Recognizing the overlap and importance of both health worlds, I have focused my career on bringing psychology, medicine, sleep, exercise, and nutrition together with the goal of improving clients’ mental and physical health at the same time.
 My work includes individual and family therapy, research, program development, consultation, teaching, writing, and speaking.